spraveenitpro/100DaysofCode/log.md

 2. Worked on Sanitization helper function for backend

 ### Day 10: March 3rd 2021

 1. Worked on Hackerank Interview preparation

+### Day 11: March 4th 2021

+1. Worked on the WordPress plugin